-"Letters of comfort" are used in many spheres of industry, commerce, regulated and state-controlled activities, government and regulation.
+Letters of comfort are used in many spheres of industry, commerce, regulated and statecontrolled activities, government and regulation.
 They may be mere expressions of goodwill, vary through representations or statements giving rise to potential liabilities or be enforceable undertakings by way of guarantee or indemnity.

-This briefing note addresses just letters of comfort addressed by private sector parent companies or group members to providers of credit or of credit based services1 ("banks") to a subsidiary or fellow subsidiary, incorporated joint venture, etc..
+This briefing note addresses just letters of comfort addressed by private sector parent companies or group members to providers of credit or of credit based services 1 ("banks") to a subsidiary or fellow subsidiary, incorporated joint venture, etc. Companies may use "letters of comfort" of a different kind to directors of companies within their group.
+Some points may apply in both cases, but that should be treated as a separate subject.